Njeru: Location

 Njeru is located approximately 38 km northeast of Buikwe, where the district headquarters are located.
 This location lies about 7.5 km west of downtown Jinja.
 The town is located across the River Nile from the city of Jinja and is functionally a suburb of that city.
 The coordinate of Njeru Town Council are:0°25'52.0"N, 33°08'52.0"E (Latitude:0.431111; Longitude:33.147778).

 Economic activity

 There are several industries and businesses located in Njeru that provide employment to a significant number of people and contribute significantly to the economy of Uganda.
-These include but are not limited to:
+Some of these include: